Want more business success? Then keep learning!!!

 Also – if you would be interested in having a Business Book Review done for your company or private group, let us know – it can make for a great team building and growth type of event.
 Look here for more information and a list of available titles – Book a Business Book Review from Aspire!

-This Month’s Business Book Review – Ownership Thinking by Brad Hams
+This Month’s Business Book Review – Essentialism by Greg McKeown

-This is going to be a fantastic book discussion.
-Join us on Wednesday, January 24th from 8:00 to 9:30 for our next Business Book Review – Ownership Thinking – Hosted by Dan Stalp at Sandler Sales Training – 10955 Lowell, Ste 650 in Overland Park.
-This will be a great discussion and you’ll bring home so great ideas.
-Note the new day (just for this month)…we’ve been selling these out, so don’t wait too long to register.
+Join us on Thursday, October 17th from 8:00 to 9:30 for our next Business Book Review – Essentialism – Hosted by Dan Stalp at Sandler Sales Training.
+This will be a great discussion and you’ll bring home some great ideas and meet some super smart people.

 I hope to see you there!